ess-dmsc-dram/dmsc-school/6-scicat/tools/README.md

 ## Logging

-For now we use custom handler but we can later maybe just use rich handelr.
+For now we use custom handler but we can later maybe just use rich handler.
 I have used it for debugging but now it's removed.

 ```python